Page Contents

 Other than that…

-- The first ten kilometres of the event are flat, and the pace can be frenetic, with people trying to fight their way to the front.
+• The first 10 kilometres of the event are flat, and the pace can be frenetic, with people trying to fight their way to the front.
 If you’re slower, stick to the righthand side.
 There’s a big risk of using up too much energy at this stage and making some silly decisions that might result in a crash, so keep it cool and remember you need to conserve energy for the real challenges of the day.
 Using a power meter can help with this.

-- The need to not overdo things is even more important when you get to the start of the Galibier climb; set your own pace, keep to your own rhythm and ignore the fact that people might be overtaking you.
+• The need to not overdo things is even more important when you get to the start of the Galibier climb; set your own pace, keep to your own rhythm and ignore the fact that people might be overtaking you.

-- At the tops of the climbs you may well find you need to pull on a jacket before the descent.
+• At the tops of the climbs you may well find you need to pull on a jacket before the descent.
 For the neutralised descents, there’s no need to rush this, but it is best not to lose too much time because you don’t want to stiffen up or to lose touch with a good group to ride with in the valley.

-- Remember the Galibier descent is neutralised, so unless you are confident downhill, take it easy.
+• Remember the Galibier descent is neutralised, so unless you are confident downhill, take it easy.

-- The Télégraphe is probably the easiest climb of the day (relatively speaking) but don’t take it too hard; there’s not much recovery time on the short descent between here and the Galibier.
+• The Télégraphe is probably the easiest climb of the day (relatively speaking) but don’t take it too hard; there’s not much recovery time on the short descent between here and the Galibier.
 Make sure you eat and drink on the descent as the Galibier is a real beast.

-- You’ll get a rest on the long descent back to the bottom of the valley, but be aware that the first section of the descent is very steep; extreme care is needed.
+• You’ll get a rest on the long descent back to the bottom of the valley, but be aware that the first section of the descent is very steep; extreme care is needed.
 At the Col de Lauteret, your turn onto the D1091 which has several tunnels; remember to have your lights on and remove your sunglasses to avoid crashing.
-Also be warned that about 37km into the descent, there are two kilometres of climbing (not too steep but still a shock if you weren’t expecting it).
+Also be warned that about 37 kilometres into the descent, there are two kilometres of climbing (not too steep but still a shock if you weren’t expecting it).
 It’s good to be in a group for this descent back to Bourg d’Oisans as much of it is gentle descent which needs you to pedal to keep a good pace.

 What happens if you don’t make the time cut off?